Working with Strings in Python

 Concatenation of Strings

-In python, joining a string to another string is called concatenation.
+In python, joining a Strings in Python to another string is called concatenation.
 For instance, if there was a string, ‘H2k’ and another string, ‘Infosys’, they can be joined together to form H2KInfosys.
 So the question is, how is it done?

 Concatenation is done with the + operator.
 Let’s go over to our IDE and see how it is done.